NeHorgi/new_york_times_api/README.md

        python -m venv venv
        venv/bin/activate
     Or do it manually, how it is suits to you.

+2) Install requirements by using command:

+       'pip install -r requirements.txt'

 3) Create ".env" file in the root of directory and fill it with following data:

        API_KEY - New York Times API key